ajahne/blog/_drafts/2018-11-06-javascript-array-level-up.md

 {% endhighlight %}

-There are a couple cases where this may be useful, but most instances I still recommended creating an array with using the array literal syntax we have gotten accustom too:
+There are a couple cases where this may be useful, but generally I still recommended **creating an array with using the array literal syntax** we have gotten accustom too:
 {% highlight js %}
 const a = [1,2,3,4,5];
 {% endhighlight %}

 ## `Array.from()`
+The `Array.from()` method creates a shallow copy of an Array.
+We may have accomplished this in the past by creating a `shallowCopy` function as outlined below.
 {% highlight js %}
 function shallowCopy (a) {
   var temp = [];